WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod06/0601-Implement_failover_clustering.md

 After completing this exercise, you'll have configured a highly available file server.

-## Exercise 4: Validating the deployment of the highly available file server
+## Exercise 4: Validate deployment of a highly available file server

 ### Scenario